-Worms are happiest when the temperature is about between 55 and 80 degrees F. (12 to 26 C.).
+Worms are happiest when the temperature is between about 55 and 80 degrees F. (12-26 C.).
 Colder weather can kill worms off by freezing, but they are in just as much danger if unwatched in hotter weather.
 Caring for worms in hot weather is an exercise in natural air conditioning, working with nature to create a cooler environment in the worm compost bin.

 High Heat and Worm Bins

 The hottest temperatures can kill off an entire worm population if you do nothing to help save it.
 Even if your worms survive, a heat wave can make them sluggish, sick, and useless for composting.
 If you live in an environment that is hot for a good portion of the year, such as Florida or Texas, install your worm bins with an eye toward keeping them as cool as possible.